Building a vintage closet, step 2: Elements of style

 - embroidered blouses

 - anything without a defined waist

 If I can describe something as sweet, cute, young, shapeless or slim, I don’t buy it.
-My next highest scoring words were simple and daring, so I can also skew in that direction and still be focused.
-So my style is classic, sexy and sophisticated, usually simple but sometimes daring, mostly fitted dresses and separates from the late 40s through 1950s, in solids or geometric prints.
-I can be simple, sophisticated or daring in style, either simple fitted sheath dresses, draped cocktail dresses, or daring suits or evening wear.
+My next highest scoring words were sophisticated and sexy, so I can also skew in that direction and still be focused.
+So my style is classic, simple and classic, usually sophisticated but sometimes sexy, mostly fitted dresses and separates from the late 40s through 1950s, in solids or geometric prints.

 With your style in mind, keep pinning and building your visual language.
 Start refining your board based on your adjectives–in these terms, how would you describe what you’ve already pinned to your style board?
 Does it match?
 Why or why not?
 Do you see things that you like visually, but now don’t feel like the right choice for you?
 Take a little time to edit this, and discover new looks, either in vintage photographs or things currently for sale online, that do match up well.
 And lest you think this exercise is a foolish waste of time, consider this from one of my favorite designers.